 • New Jersey WARN may require notice in short-term layoff and transfer offer situations.

 Legal tip.
-Since many of New Jersey WARN's terms and parameters are untested through court cases, employers would be wise to contact a ...
+Since many of New Jersey WARN's terms and parameters are untested through court cases, employers ...